 The program is ready for testing.
-To do we’ll invoke with our favourite web services development software: Eclipse, Rational, Visual Studio, etc. I’ll illustrate the process using a free test tool, SOAPUI, that you can download here.
+We’ll invoke it with our favourite web services development software: Eclipse, Rational, Visual Studio, etc. I’ll illustrate the process using a free test tool, SOAPUI, that you can download here.
 I created a SOAPUI project: -

 Click [OK] and the web service is discovered, and a project created.
 Note that the WSDL is case-sensitive: if your program name was “Gettime” or “GETTIME” then this initial WSDL won’t discover the web service and a valid project won’t be created.
 Once a valid project has been created in SOAPUI, locate the request node, double click this, and the test form opens.
 Fill in the input data (left hand panel), in this case giving the length and value for Name, and setting the length of Result and Error to 0.
 Then click and the message is sent to the service, and the results displayed in the right-hand panel: -